justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

     Cloud prototypes are easy to share.
 Just a matter of sharing a link with your stakeholders and asking for feedback.
 When I build SPAs, I love using online code editors since most of code can be recycled for production with enough practice.
     If you're building a backend feature, philosophies like [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) or [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) guide you to build a testable language that you can share with your domain experts.
 4. **Release Early and often** - If you are part of an Agile team that releases software once every couple of months, then you're doing Agile within Waterfall.
-    This is one the biggest tools when combating undecisive customers.
+    This is one the biggest tools when combating indecisive customers.
 5. **Think Holistically!** - Bottom line is that if you're building on top of unvalidated requirements, your test suite will be in jeopardy.
 Therefore, think holistically about the development process.
 Don't be a cog in the wheel.
     If you identify a culprit, step up and propose a POC or shadow some users.
 Be creative, and be willing to experiment.